-After the ceasefire in the war between Iraq and Kuwait in 1991 the United Nations supervised the location and disposal of Iraq's weapons of mass destruction and long-range missiles.
+After the 1991 ceasefire in the war that followed Iraq’s occupation of Kuwait, the United Nations supervised the location and disposal of Iraq's chemical weapons and long-range missiles.
 New Zealand contributed medical and military personnel to the mission.
 Sergeant Wayne Evans (right) is shown here with an Australian soldier.
-They stand amidst 155-millimetre artillery shells filled with mustard gas at Al Muthanna.
+They stand amidst 155-millimetre artillery shells filled with mustard gas in Al Muthanna province, southern Iraq.

 Te whakamahi i tēnei tūemi

 New Zealand Defence Force